 Young children need relaxed play time, time with caring and relaxed adults, typical routines and schedules, bedtime routines and time to talk as needed.
-Between preschool through third grade, it is most important for parents to keep naptime and bedtime routines and schedules intact.
+Between preschool and third grade, it is most important for parents to keep nap time, bedtime routines and schedules intact.
 A stressed family is never better with an exhausted child.

 Parents should let their children’s questions be the guide for how much information the child needs.